Anatoly1010/Atomize/atomize/documentation/pulse_programmers_functions.md

 Arguments: none or string of pulse names; Output: none.
 Example: pulser_shift() shifts all currently active pulses by their respective delta_start.
 ```
 This function can be called with either no argument or with a list of comma separated pulse names (i.e. 'P0', 'P1').
 If no argument is given the start time of all pulses that have a nonzero delta_start and are currently active (do not have a length of 0) are shifted by their corresponding delta_start value.
 If there is one argument or a list of comma separated pulse names only the start time of the listed pulses are changed.
+Calling this function also resets the phase (if specified in the argument phase_list of the [pulser_pulse()](#pulser_pulse)) to the first phase in the phase_list.
 ### pulser_increment(*pulses)
 ```python3
 pulser_increment(*pulses)
 Arguments: none or string of pulse names; Output: none.
 Example: pulser_increment('P0') increments the pulse named 'P0' by the corresponding length_increment value.
 ```
 This function can be called with either no argument or with a list of comma separated pulse names (i.e. 'P0', 'P1').
 If no argument is given the lengths of all pulses that have a nonzero length_increment and are currently active (do not have a length of 0) are incremented by their corresponding length_increment value.
 If there is one argument or a list of comma separated pulse names only the lengths of the listed pulses are changed.
+Calling this function also resets the phase (if specified in the argument phase_list of the [pulser_pulse()](#pulser_pulse)) to the first phase in the phase_list.
 ### pulser_redefine_delta_start(*, name, delta_start)
 ```python3
 pulser_redefine_delta_start(*, name, delta_start)